 Good friends offer each other emotional support in difficult times.
 But it’s not always easy to console someone.
 You may be afraid of saying or doing the wrong thing and making the situation worse.
-In this guide, you’ll learn how to reassure someone who is upset.
+In this guide, you’ll learn how to reassure a friend in distress and make them feel better.

 If your friend seems distressed and you don’t know the reason, offer them an opportunity to tell you what has happened.